 Federal Statute of Limitations on Assessment of Taxes.
 There is a three-year limitation on the assessment of new taxes and penalties by the IRS running from the date that the return was filed.
 IRC § 6665(a).
 This limitation extends to six years when the taxpayer has failed to declare a significant amount of income.
 IRC § 6501(e).

 Offers in Compromise.
 An offer in compromise is an agreement between the debtor and the IRS to settle a tax debt for less than the full amount due.
-This type of settlement can result in a waiver of interest and fees and even a portion of the underlying taxes.
+This type of settlement can result in a waiver of interest, fees, and even a portion of the underlying taxes.
 The IRS accepts very few offers in compromise.
 Nonetheless, in some cases, an offer in compromise may be the best solution.
 The offer-in-compromise process is complex and can be quite time-consuming.
 Taxpayers seeking an offer in compromise should speak to a CPA or a tax attorney.

 Most state and local taxing agencies, including the Pennsylvania Department of Revenue and Philadelphia Revenue Department, offer payment arrangements.
 However, if significant taxes are at stake, it is wise to speak to a CPA or a tax attorney before entering into any such agreement.

 The rules governing the discharge of tax debts in bankruptcy proceedings can be quite complex.
 But that should not discourage you from considering the possibility.
 An experienced bankruptcy attorney can help determine if you can discharge your income tax liability and whether other options may be available in your case.
 Just be sure the your bankruptcy attorney understands how to deal with taxes.